New York wine makers vie with France's top Merlot producers

-NEW YORK Long Island wineries are smaller, younger and have less experience than their French counterparts, but some local vintners think the Merlot wines they produce compare favorably with those made in Bordeaux.
+NEW YORK, Sept 9 Long Island wineries are smaller, younger and have less experience than their French counterparts, but some local vintners think the Merlot wines they produce compare favorably with those made in Bordeaux.

 Many different types of grapes flourish in island vineyards 90 miles east of New York City and are used by the area's 56 wineries.
 But the one grape that is universally suited for all of them is Merlot.